yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 you have to look in three places.
 This means that the debugging process is slower and more tedious.

-#### Encryption makes debugging harder
+#### Encrypted traffic looks like binary junk

 There are lots of great tools for inspecting unencrypted traffic.
 Personally, I like running `tcpdump -i any -A port [my service port]` and watching requests go back and forth when I'm trying to understand the traffic hitting a service.
-If this traffic is encrypted, you can still do this but all you'll see is binary junk:
+If this traffic is encrypted, you can still do this, but all you'll see is binary junk:

 {% highlight bash %}
 16:51:07.773675 IP lga15s43-in-f36.1e100.net.https > 192.168.0.10.56081: Flags [P.], seq 2713:3385, ack 537, win 261, options [nop,nop,TS val 2846442026 ecr 1037268748], length 672